mkenne11/nogotofail-pii/docs/pii_analysis.md

 - Auto-collection of PII data from the client's device
 - Ability to define custom PII test data (using the server's configuration file)

-This functionality is designed to assist in the assessment of two privacy risks - the disclosure of personal information in unencrypted traffic, and the excessive disclosure of personal information to application services and third parties i.e. advertising and analytics services.
+This functionality is designed to assist in assessing two privacy risks - the disclosure of personal information in unencrypted traffic, and the excessive disclosure of personal information to application services and third parties i.e. advertising and analytics services.

 TODO: Summary reporting of PII issues showing accumulated PII sent to application services over an  application session.